Attachment-based therapy: Social psychology models (romantic/adult attachment)

-Also beginning in the 1970's, social psychologists developed an attachment theory from Bowlby's and Ainsworth's work, and from the perspective of their discipline.
+Also beginning in the 1970s, social psychologists developed an attachment theory from Bowlby's and Ainsworth's work, and from the perspective of their discipline.
 Several theory modifications branched off.
 Proponents include Phillip Shaver, Mario Mikulincer, Chris Fraley, Kelly Brennan, and Kim Bartholomew.
 These tend to focus on adult romantic and other significant adult relationships, and are described as romantic attachment, or vaguely "adult attachment".
 They developed a variety of self-report questionnaires to use in research, clinical settings, and for individual and group therapy, notably the Experiences in Close Relationships (ECR) measure.
 They utilize a set of terms and concepts often similar but often apparently or noticeably different than those used in the developmental tradition.
 It's unclear how closely the attachment phenomena they describe is to that described by development-based models.
 Sometimes the same words in the two disciplines are the same, congruent, or have quite different meanings.
 Sometimes they use the disorganized attachment concept, and sometimes a different concept called fearful attachment as a fourth attachment pattern.

 The essence of this model is that attachment describes a person's search for protection and support in times of need and the psychological consequences of gaining and losing a sense of security.
 The model has sought to expand coverage from the self and dyads to cover dynamics in social, organizational, and religious groups.